ncthbrt/refract-fileserver-example/README.md

-# Basic Reason Template
+# Refract File Server Example

 Hello!
-This project allows you to quickly get started with Reason and BuckleScript.
-If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).
+This project allows you to quickly get started with Reason and the Node version of Refract.

 # Build
 ```